Home Healthcare IT Genetic Testing Market Size, Share and Forecast by 2030

 A large population base, a decrease in costs of genetic testing techniques, and a rise in awareness about genetic disorders in Asia-Pacific are expected to provide numerous growth opportunities to the market players during the forecast period.
 For instance, in May 2020, Takara Bio USA, Inc. announced the completion of a new GMP (Good Manufacturing Practice) facility for manufacturing gene and cell therapy products in Shiga, Japan.
 Takara Bio USA, Inc. is a wholly-owned subsidiary of Takara Bio Inc. that manufactures and distributes kits, reagents, and instruments for life sciences, including NGS, Next-Generation Sequencing), PCR (Polymerase Chain Reaction) gene delivery, genome editing, nucleic acid & protein purification, and automated sample preparation.
 Thus, such expansions by prominent key players are expected to serve as growth factors in emerging economies.

-Regional Analysis
+Genetic Testing Market Regional Analysis

 Will North America and Europe Be a Rewarding Market for Genetic Testing?

 North America dominated the market.
 It is estimated to reach an expected value of USD 9595 million by 2030 at a CAGR of 9%.
 North America accounted for 40% of the global genetic testing market in 2019.
 In addition, the market experiences continuous growth, as North America significantly contributes toward the spread of awareness related to genetic disorders among patients.
 For instance, September 2020 is the sickle cell anemia awareness month each year in America.
-In addition, the presence of the majority of key players in this region is a critical factor for the growth of the genetic testing market.
+In addition, the presence of the majority of key players in this region is a critical factor for the genetic testing market growth.
 Moreover, the U.S. market for genetic testing is expected to occupy the largest market share from 2019 to 2027, owing to technological advancements in equipment & products.

 Asia-Pacific is the fastest-growing region.
 It is estimated to reach an expected value of USD 6000 million by 2030 at a CAGR of 9%.
 Asia-Pacific offers rewarding prospects for the genetic testing market and is anticipated to grow at the highest rate during the forecast period.
 It is densely populated, with India and China being the most populated countries.
 Thus, due to a large population base, these nations have a burden of the wide prevalence of genetic disorders.
 Although most cancer is higher in North America and Europe than in Asia-Pacific, the cancer incidence rate in China and Japan has increased over the past few decades.
 This growth in the prevalence of cancer boosts the market growth.
 Furthermore, an increase in awareness among individuals related to genetic disorders and a rise in disposable income leading to an increase in early screening of these disorders are also expected to boost the market growth in this region.